The Republic Police Department reminds residents to lock their vehicle doors, remove keys from the ignition, and not leave valuables in sight.

 The Republic Police Department reminds everyone to lock their vehicle doors, remove keys from the ignition, and not leave valuables in sight.

-For further details or media inquiries, please contact Michael Landis, Public Information Officer, at MLandis@RepublicMo.com and 417-380-7697, or Republic Police Lieutenant Tim Wheeler at TWheeler@republicmo.com.
+For media inquiries, please contact Michael Landis, Public Information Officer for the City of Republic, at MLandis@RepublicMo.com and 417-380-7697, or Republic Police Lieutenant Tim Wheeler at TWheeler@republicmo.com.